How-to

-Using the Tesla app for Powerwall and solar: a homeowner’s guide
+Using the Tesla app: a homeowner’s guide

 Your Tesla app is mission control for a Powerwall and solar system.
 Here’s how to read it, set it up the way you want, and get the most from it.